VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 Obvious
 Baby

-TOB is a lichess Bot that can help you playing (cheating) on lichess during real time games with a real time graphic interface with the best moves according to the newest stockfish chess engine
+TOB is a lichess Bot that can help you play (cheat) on lichess during real time games with a real time graphic interface with the best moves according to the newest stockfish chess engine

 - TOB INTERFACE